 Devices must not be used by individuals who are not members of ScHARR unless under the direct supervision of a member of ScHARR at all times (e.g. an external guest using a ScHARR computer to give a presentation to members of ScHARR).
-University-managed devices may be used by other members of ScHARR provided each user uses their own university account (consent should be obtained from the individual to whom the device is assigned or from their line manager or Section Manager).
-Devices which are not University-managed must only be used by the individual to whom the device is assigned.
+University-managed devices may be used by other members of ScHARR provided each user uses their own university account (e.g. where fully managed desktops or YoYo desktop without privileged accounts are used for 'hot desking')).
+Devices which are not University-managed must only be used by the individual to whom the device is assigned, the use of unmanaged desktops is discouraged.